Build an art display frame & box and finally have a place to store all your children’s artworks

 Depending on sales you may be able to find precut plexiglass that would work for you.
 Here are a few places I would look to compare prices (especially if you do not want to cut it yourself).

 Micheals: 11 x 14 plexiglass with option for 6 different sizes

 Amazon: 8 x 12 plexiglass (2-pack) that is really reasonably priced (Not sure about the quality, but you don’t really need to use the heavy-duty stuff for this project)

 Frame Shop such as American Frame, your local glass shop or local frame shop.

-Plexiglass is in high demand so of course we chose now to create these boxes!
+Plexiglass is in high demand.
+We were a little unlucky when we chose to create these boxes!
 Our advice is always to shop around first to make sure you can get the materials you want and it may change the design of your DIY project.

 How to build shadow boxes (with our solution for children art storage)

 1. Decide on the size you would like your shadow box to be.
 We made ours the correct size for an 8.5” x 11” piece of paper (copy paper size) and also a 9” x 12” piece of paper which a normal construction paper size.